dorythecat/TransforMate/help.md

 **You can set multiple muffle words for a user.
 That way you can have a variety of words that will be replacing the original text.**

+#### **/set eternal** (user)

+- **User**: The user you want to set the eternal for. (optional, defaults to the user who sent the command)

+This command will make the user's transformation eternal.
+If you don't provide a user, it will default to the user who sent the command.
+Eternals will not be reverted by the **/goback** command.
+Remember that you can always use **/safeword** to get out of any claims and eternals you may be in.

 #### **/set big** (user)